trychlos/pwix-accounts-ui/README.md

     At least one of these fields MUST be set as `AC_FIELD_MANDATORY`.
 Else, the default value will be applied.

-    A function can be provided by the application for these parms.
-The function will be called without argument and MUST return one of the accepted values.

-    Defaut values are:
+    Defauts to:

     - `haveMailAddress`: `AC_FIELD_MANDATORY`
     - `haveUsername`: `AC_FIELD_NONE`

-    Please be conscious that some features of your application may want display the identifier of a user.
-    If this is the case, note that it would be a string security hole to let the application display a verified email address as this would be some sort of spam magnet!
+    Please be conscious that some features of your application may want display an identifier for each user.
+It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!
-    More, whatever be the requirements of the application, this later MUST take care of allowing needed fields in its schema.

-- `informResetWrongEmail`
+- `informWrongEmail`

     Whether to inform the user that the email address he/she has entered when asking for resetting a password is not known of our users database.

     Rationale:

         Meteor default is to return a [403] Something went wrong.
 Please check your credentials.' error message.

         Some security guys consider that returning such error would let a malicious user to check which email addresses are registered - or not - in the accounts database, so would lead to a potential confidentiality break.

     This parameter let the application decide what to do:

-    - `AC_RESET_EMAILSENT`: say the user that the email has been sucessfully sent, though this is not the case
+    - `AC_WRONGEMAIL_OK`: say the user that the email has been sucessfully sent, even when this is not the case
-    - `AC_RESET_EMAILUNSENT`: say the user that the email cannot be sent, without any other reason
-    - `AC_RESET_EMAILERROR`: say the user that something went wrong (Meteor standard behavior).
+    - `AC_WRONGEMAIL_ERROR`: say the user that something went wrong (Meteor standard behavior).

-    Package default is to inform the user that email cannot be sent.
+    Defaults to `AC_WRONGEMAIL_ERROR`.

-- `mandatoryFieldsBorder`
+- `coloredBorders`

-    Whether the color of the border of the mandatory fields must be set.
+    Whether the borders of fields in the panels should or not be colored, and when:

-    Value: `true`|`false`, defaulting to `false`.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.
+    - `AC_COLORED_NEVER`: do not use colored borders at all
+    - `AC_COLORED_VALIDATION`: use colored borders to exhibit the validation state of the fields
+    - `AC_COLORED_MANDATORY`: use colored borders to exhibit the mandatory character of each field

+    Defaults to `AC_COLORED_VALIDATION`.

-- `onVerifiedEmailBox`
+- `onUserCreated`

-    Whether to display a modal dialog box to confirm to the user that his email has been rightly validated.
+    What to do when a new user account has just been created:

-    Defaults to `true`.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.
+    - nothing
+    - display a confirmation dialog
+    - call a user function

-- `onVerifiedEmailTitle`
+- `onEmailverified`

+    What to do when a email adress has just been verified:

-- `onVerifiedEmailMessage`
+    - nothing

-    These two parameters define the content of the modal dialog box displayed to the user that his email has been rightly validated.

-    They are only considered if `onVerifiedEmailBox` is `true`.

-    Expected data are objects of the form `{ namespace: <namespace>, i18n: <i18n.key> }`

-    Default values are respectively:

-    - `{ namespace: I18N, i18n: 'user.verify_title' }` for `onVerifiedEmailTitle` parameter
-    - `{ namespace: I18N, i18n: 'user.verify_text' }` for `onVerifiedEmailMessage` parameter.

-    A function can be provided by the application for these parms.
-The function will be called without argument and MUST return one of the accepted values.
+    - display a confirmation dialog
+    - call a user function

 - `passwordLength`

     The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.

-    The package doesn't hardcodes by itself a minimal 'minimal length', and so will accept even a minimal length of, say, 4 characters!
+    The package doesn't hardcodes by itself a minimal 'minimal length', and so will accept even a minimal length of, say, 1 character!

-    Default is eight (8) characters.
+    Defaults to eight (8) characters.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

     **Please note that, for security reasons, you shouldn't set the minimal password length less than this default, unless you are absolutely sure of what you are doing.**